OL-GIT/CheckShot/README.md

 ## Installation :

-Go to the place where you want to install the program.
+Go to the place where you want to download the archive.

 - Download the .zip archive of the program [here](https://github.com/OL-GIT/CheckShot/archive/refs/heads/main.zip).